dladd/pyFormex/user/pyformex-user-meeting-12.rst

 Date of the next meeting
 ========================
 The next meeting will be held at IBiTech in June 2011.
+Developers and users are encouraged to present changes and updates.

 ..
 The following directive makes sure the targets are included in footnotes.